 Love is not dead, just on hold, in Sex Education season 4.
-Netflix has ordered another installment of the British comedy, which announced by cast members Ncuti Gatwa (Eric) and Kedar Williams-Stirling (Jackson) during the streamer's TUDUM event last weekend.
+Netflix's announced its latest installment of the British comedy (which is one of the best Netflix shows) is coming back this fall.
+The original announcement came from cast members Ncuti Gatwa (Eric) and Kedar Williams-Stirling (Jackson) during the streamer's TUDUM event.

 All of the students' lives are set to change after their protest against headteacher Hope Haddon (Jemima Kirke) resulted in Moordale High being shut down.
 Where will Otis and friends go for their final year?